roROHITg/Competative-Coding-Solutions/README.md

-# Accenture Placements Coding Questions
+# Competative Coding Questions and Solutions

-This repository contains solutions to the coding questions asked in Accenture placements.
+This repository contains solutions to the coding questions.
 The solutions are provided in Jupyter Notebook (.ipynb) format for easy understanding and execution.

 ## Table of Contents